Malcolm Shaw (barrister): Early life

 Shaw studied at the University of Liverpool (LLB), the Hebrew University of Jerusalem (LLM) and Keele University (PhD).

 Career

 Shaw was the Sir Robert Jennings Professor of International Law at the University of Leicester and taught international law, human rights and equity and trusts.
 Following retirement, he was appointed as Senior Fellow at the Lauterpacht Centre for International Law at the University of Cambridge and made a Trustee of the British Institute of International and Comparative Law.
 He is a practising barrister and jurist.

+He teaches a course on human rights at the Hebrew University of Jerusalem each year.

 He is the author of a best selling book on International Law (first published in 1977; 6th edition released in 2008).
 He also edited Title to Territory, a collection of articles on title and sovereignty in international law.
+His textbook is one of the key tomes used in introductory courses on international law.

+Shaw has appeared before the European Court of Human Rights, European Court of Justice, the UK Supreme Court, and the International Court of Justice (ICJ).
+Before the ICJ, he has represented countries such as the UAE, Serbia, and Cameroon.
+He has represented Azerbaijan, Ukraine, Ireland, and Malaysia in front of the other courts.
+In January 2024, he was on the four-person team representing Israel in the case brought by South Africa in the ICJ regarding accusations of genocidal acts by Israel in Gaza in the course of the Gaza war.

 Selected works

-Shaw's published writings encompass 20 works in 54 publications in 3 languages and 2,999 library holdings.
+Shaw's published writings encompass 20 works in 54 publications in three languages and 2,999 library holdings.